Left-atrial appendage (LAA) occlusions may help increase cath lab procedure volume.

 “Innovation in medical technology is key to the advancement of medicine,” said Martin Leon, M.D., director, Center for Interventional Vascular Therapy, Columbia University Medical Center/New York-Presbyterian Hospital, New York.
 He noted mortality from myocardial infarction (MI) has dropped dramatically — by 80 percent since the 1950s — due to technological advancements.
 He said the next generation of advances will improve operator performance, enable more complex procedures, change the reimbursement system, improve patient and operator safety, and expand the use of minimally invasive cardiovascular procedures into new areas that were previously only the domain of surgeons.

-Heart Failure Interventions
+Heart Failure Interventions in the Cath Lab

 Leon said several new technologies will soon enable interventional heart failure care.
 One of the biggest advances in technology, he said, is the CardioMEMS implantable heart failure monitor, which was cleared by the U.S. Food and Drug Administration (FDA) in May.
 The device is inserted into the pulmonary artery via a transcatheter procedure and accurately monitors pressure to detect fluid retention due to worsening congestive heart failure symptoms.
 It can detect changes prior to a patient needing hospitalization, when they can be treated with medication, which is hoped to reduce the massive numbers of heart failure readmission rates.